gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0033]{StRS-0016,StRS-0010} The software shall support various standards for nuclear power development, includes:
     - IEC 61839: Nuclear power plants - Design of control rooms - Functional analysis and assignment.

-Document formatting:

-- [SyRS-0034]{StRS-0036,StRS-0037} The documents shall be written using a markup language.
-- [SyRS-0031]{StRS-0010} The software shall provide document templates based on the regulatory standards. *(Or should we go the other direction to "compile" the documents to regulatory standards?)*

 Revision control:

 - [SyRS-0001]{StRS-0046,StRS-0004,StRS-0009,StRS-0045} The software shall be built on top of a revision control system, which helps: